fullmetalbrackets/blog/src/content/blog/self-host-website-cloudflare-tunnel.md

 ### Related Articles

 - <a href="/blog/setup-cloudflare-tunnel-to-access-self-hosted-apps/" data-umami-event="tunnel-guide-to-tunnel-selfhosted-apps">Setup a Cloudflare Tunnel to securely access self-hosted apps with a domain from outside the home network</a>
-- <a href="/blog/expose-plex-with-cloudflare/" data-umami-event="tunnel-guide-related-expose-plex-tunnel">How to securely expose Plex from behind CGNAT with Cloudflare Tunnel</a>
+- <a href="/blog/expose-plex-with-cloudflare/" data-umami-event="tunnel-guide-related-expose-plex-tunnel">How to securely expose Plex from behind CGNAT for library sharing with Cloudflare Tunnel</a>